 This popular 300km drive runs from Reykjavík to central Iceland and back.
-The Golden Circle is a great way to see some of the main sights, including the national park Thingvellir, the waterfall Gullfoss and the geysers Geysir and Strokkur.
+The Golden Circle is a great way to see some of the main sights.
+The route includes Thingvellir National Park, Gullfoss Waterfall and the geysers Geysir and Strokkur.
 It’s an easy introduction to Iceland but does not scrimp on mind-boggling landscapes or fun, adventure activities.

 The best time to see whales is from April to October but whale watching tours from Reykjavik are operated all year.
-Peak season is from June – August when over 20 species, including the Orca, Minke, Humpback and Blue Whale, can be seen in the North Atlantic and Artic oceans on either side of the island.
+Peak season is from June – August when over 20 species of whale can be seen in the North Atlantic and Artic oceans on either side of the island.
+These include the Orca, Minke, Humpback and Blue Whale,

 During summer months over 60 percent of the world’s puffin population are found on this island.
 They arrive in late April to breed and leave at the end of August.
-These uber cute birds can be spotted at locations all around Iceland but the easiest spots from Reykjavík include the islands Akurey and Lunday, both just a short ferry ride from the city center.
+These cute birds can be seen at locations all around Iceland.
+However, the best spots for sighting them near Reykjavík include day trips to the islands Akurey and Lunday, both just a short ferry ride from the city center.

 The highly active Geysir Hot Spring Area is a favourite stop along the Golden Circle route where boiling mud pits and exploding geysers providing a natural kind of entertainment.
 Strokkur is the more active geyser, spouting clouds of water 30 metres into the air ever few minutes.
 A simple rope barrier allows you to get up close to the splash zone.
 Learn all about how this geothermal activity occurs in the on site Geysir Visitor Center.